-Are you wondering how to sleep better at night naturally?
+Are you wondering how to get a good night’s sleep naturally?
 Sometimes, especially during times of stress, it’s really difficult to fall asleep and sleep through the night.
-There are some time tested, tried and true sleep habits and natural remedies that are guaranteed to help you get the shut eye you need and deserve.
-Here are the seven habits of people who get great sleep.
+There are some healthy sleep habits and natural remedies that are guaranteed to help you get the shut eye you need and deserve.
+Here are the seven habits of people who get good sleep.

 This post contains affiliate links.
 That means if you buy something, I may earn a small commission at no extra cost to you.
 If you do click and buy, thank you.
 See my full affiliate disclosure here for more info.

 Caffeine makes sleep problems worse.
 You’ll likely know the vicious cycle of lying in bed wide awake, not being able to get to sleep or stay asleep, and then needing your morning coffee to get through the day.
 If you can’t live without your coffee or energy drinks, at least minimize the window of consumption to be before 2pm.

 Better yet, enjoy other hot beverages like green tea or a turmeric latte.
 This particular turmeric latte is amazing because it includes probiotics, reishi mushroom and ashwagandha.
 Check it out here.
 The trick is to find a morning beverage that you enjoy swapping caffeinated beverages for.

 Most of the time when you’re lying in bed awake, it’s because your mind is full of racing thoughts.
 Perhaps you’re thinking about the day that’s just been, or perhaps you’re worrying about the future.

 One of the best things you can do when your mind is very active is journal.
 Write down everything that’s bothering you so that you can put it aside for the night.
 Having a simple blank journal beside your bed can work really well.
 Just 20 minutes of quietly journaling can make a big difference.